Open plan living: Pros and cons

 The main benefit of open plan living is that you gain more useable space.
 Fewer walls mean bigger rooms that are more suitable for larger gatherings.
 Most people want an open plan living layout if they plan to entertain frequently, since their guests will feel more included and less enclosed.

 Another key advantage is that rooms can be multifunctional.
 The combined, open plan rooms become the focus of the activity for everyone living in the home.
-Parents can more easily watch over their children and stay engaged with them even as they carry out their own necessary tasks.
+Parents can more easily watch over their children and stay engaged with them even as they tidy up, cook or clean.

 As well as being great for entertaining and bringing the family together, open plan living also makes the home lighter and brighter.
 The lack of partition walls means that light can reach right into the common spaces more easily.